Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 ### 12:30-14:00: Lunch (on your own)

 ### 14:00-15:30: Models and Computational Pipelines

-#### Synopsis
-Week 2, Day 2 introduces the [Gothenburg model of textual variation](gothenburg.md) (GM) as an example of a computational pipeline from the perspective of textual criticism.

 #### Outcome goals

-* Digital editions as computational pipelines for text processing
+* Conceptualizing digital editing as several steps or stadia, starting from one or several research questions and leading to an outcome
 * The five components of GM: tokenization, normalization, alignment, analysis, visualization
-* The role of GM components outside the analysis of variation
-* Conceptualizing digital editing as several steps or stadia, starting from one or several research questions and leading to an outcome
-* Understanding the GM as a computational pipeline —and not only for the study of variation
+* Understanding the GM as a computational pipeline — not only for the study of textual variation

 ### 15:30-16:00: Coffee/Tea

 ### 16:00-17:30: Tokenization 1

+**[note: base this section partly on DB tutorial on XML processing]**

 #### Topics and Activities
 * [_some text here_]